 However, the world of retail is evolving.
-Enhancements in technology have led to the growth of ecommerce, making it easier than ever before for businesses to sell retail goods online and across the globe.
+Enhancements in technology have led to the growth of ecommerce, making it easier and safer during COVID-19 for businesses to sell retail goods online and across the globe.
 In light of this, retail customer experience has also evolved.
 Customer experience must now be consistent across all touchpoints to ensure customer needs are being met wherever customers choose to interact with your brand.

 In this guide, we dive into all aspects of the retail journey and provide some practical tips for improving the retail customer experience at each customer touchpoint.